DominikBuchner/BOLDigger2/README.md

 `boldigger2 identify PATH_TO_FASTA`

+To automate the identify function in bioinformatic pipelines, the BOLD credentials can also by passed directly as optional arguments

+`boldigger2 identify PATH_TO_FASTA -username USERNAME -password PASSWORD`

 BOLDigger2 will prompt you for your username and password, and then it will perform the identification.

 When a new version is released, you can update BOLDigger2 by typing: